LygutaKsusha/jenkins-server/README.md

-Very useful Python Jenkins Wrapper
+Very useful Python API for managing jobs and nodes in a Jenkins CI instance

 *https://python-jenkins.readthedocs.io/en/latest/*